lukecav/mybooktable/readme.txt

 == Changelog ==

+= 3.0.4 =
+* Added French translation.
+* Fixed a bug with the custom export system.

 = 3.0.3 =
 * Fixed a bug that prevented Amazon Reviews from working with old versions of the paid Upgrades.